Learn the common signs of mental illness in adults and adolescents.

 Opioid use disorder in pregnancy is associated with adverse outcomes such as low birth weight, preterm birth, and fetal death.
 Receiving treatment for opioid dependence during pregnancy lower these risks.

 Methadone crosses the placenta and can be detected in cord blood, amniotic fluid, and newborn urine.

 Pregnant women in methadone treatment programs are reported to have improved fetal outcomes compared to pregnant women using illegal drugs.
-A baby’s growth in the uterus, birth weight, length, and/or head circumference may be decreased in infants born to opioid-addicted mothers treated with methadone during pregnancy.
-Growth deficits do not appear to last; however, decreased performance on behavioral tests has been found to continue into childhood.
+A baby’s growth in the uterus, birth weight, length, and/or head circumference may be decreased in infants born to mothers treated with methadone during pregnancy.
+Growth deficits do not appear to last; however, decreased performance on behavioral tests have been found to continue into childhood.

 Methadone is excreted into breast milk; the dose to a nursing infant has been calculated to be 2% to 3% of the mother’s dose.
 Peak methadone levels appear in breast milk 4 to 5 hours after an oral dose.
 Sedation and slowed breathing have been reported in nursing infants.
 Your physician may recommend that you monitor your nursing infant for sedation and you should be instructed as to when to contact them healthcare for emergency care.

 If you are nursing, and methadone is used to treat opioid addiction, breastfeeding is likely to be safe as long as your baby is tolerating the effects.
 Your physician will decide when it is appropriate for you to breastfeed.